The first question in any software buying journey is: why? There are three main benefits to using a cross-platform social analytics solution:

 How are campaign reports handled?

-- What platforms are included in reports?
+- What are social media platforms included in reports?

-- What demographic information is included in reports?
+- What is demographic information included in reports?

 - Do you have automated tagging?